luke-hdl/slapchop/README.md

 To use the developer's hosted version, you can invite it your server with: https://discord.com/oauth2/authorize?client_id=1228038244550311969&permissions=274945018880&scope=bot

-If you are having difficulties because the developer is being lazy about keeping his hosted version up, you can create your own bot through the Discord Developer Portal; once you have the bot's token, you can insert it into slapshot.py, run it, and then invite *your* version of SlapChop to your server.
+If you are having difficulties because the developer is being lazy about keeping his hosted version up, you can create your own bot through the Discord Developer Portal; once you have the bot's token, create a file called TOKEN (no extensions) containing only the token.
+Run run_slapchop.bat, which will create and run a new Slapchop python file containing your token, and then invite *your* version of SlapChop to your server.

 ## Using SlapChop